May is National Burger Month.

 An entire month.
 To celebrate burgers.

 Well, let’s get to it.
-Here are some of my burger suggestions followed by burger recommendations from very well-traveled friends.
+Here are some of my burger suggestions followed by burger recommendations from very well-traveled burger expert friends.

 After a brilliant California road trip drive through the San Bernardino Mountains between Redlands and Big Bear Lake, my wife and I ate some great burgers at Broadway Cafe.
 Blue skies and massive burgers make for a happy traveler.